-Wern Li Morsingh, aged 48, female, was appointed to the Board of Directors of SMIS on 28 November 2012 as an Independent Non-Executive Director.
+Wern Li Morsingh, aged 49, female, was appointed to the Board of Directors of SMIS on 28 November 2012 as an Independent Non-Executive Director.
 She also serves as the Chairperson of the Remuneration Committee and a member of the Audit and Risk Committee and Nomination Committee.

 She graduated with a Bachelor of Laws (Hons), King's College London, in 1995 and was admitted as an Utter Barrister of Gary's Inn in 1996.
 In 1997, she was admitted to the Malaysian Bar.
 She did a postgraduate certified diploma in accounting and finance from the Association of Certified Chartered Accountants in 2001.
 She was admitted to the Singaporean Bar in 2002.
-She is also a Commissioner for Oaths.